 Carlin started out as a conventional radio and TV journalist but realised that his political views could reach a wider audience online switched to a semi-monthly political podcast called Common Sense.
-Hardcore History was launched soon after and both were hugely successful and are Carlin (and assistant Ben’s) main source of income.
+Hardcore History has launched soon after and both were hugely successful and are Carlin (and assistant Ben’s) main source of income.

 Every show is a highly produced and scripted monologue from Carlin with the very occasional use of sound effects.
 There are sponsorship messages but they’re always right at the end interspersed with Carlin giving more behind the scenes information on how the show was made.

 Hardcore History has tended to produce longer and longer shows over the years with the most recent being just over five hours and show’s forming mini-series of three or four with a shorter topic single show in between.
-Mean time between shows is around four months but it has sometimes spread a lot longer.
+Meantime between shows is around four months but it has sometimes spread a lot longer.